Computer and Job Skill Classes

-Free computer classes are offered in Microsoft Word, Excel, PowerPoint (2013) and Gmail.
+Free computer classes are offered in Microsoft Word, Excel, and PowerPoint (2016), and Gmail.
 Receive an opportunity to gain a nationally recognized certificate from Northstar Digital Literacy.
-Course descriptions and schedules are listed below.
-The free classes meet in the Blount County Public Library’s new Learning Lab (outside the library in the former First Tennessee Bank branch building) unless otherwise *noted.
-For those with no previous computer experience, you will nee to practice using a mouse before you may enroll.
-Here are a few practice websites available: www.mouseprogram.com and www.pbclibrary.org/mousing/mousercise.htm
+Is your workplace moving over to Google-based products?
+Sign up for free classes in Google Drive, Docs, Sheets, Slides, and Calendar.
+Course descriptions and schedules are listed below under Class Information.
+The free classes meet in the Blount County Public Library’s Learning Lab, a stand-alone building on Cusick Street, across from the library’s outdoor sign.
+If you desire to enroll in computer courses but do not have computer experience, you will need to practice using a mouse before you may enroll.
+Listed are a few practice websites available: www.mouseprogram.com and www.pbclibrary.org/mousing/mousercise.htm.

 The ARCONIC Foundation Global Internship Program is made possible through a generous grant from the ARCONIC Foundation.
 It is provided by the Institute of International Education, Blount Partnership, Blount County Public Library and the Blount County Friends of the Library..

 Paid Internship Program For Young Adults Interested in Manufacturing Careers:

 Are you between the ages of 18 – 26 and would you like to get paid to intern at a local manufacturer?
 Join us January 28 through

 March 13, 2019 to gain training and real-world, hands-on manufacturing experience with the possibility of getting hired permanently.
 Spaces are limited and registration is required.
 Contact Jackie Taylor-Tente with questions and to register, at 865-680-7668 or email@example.com For More Information go to bcpl.populr.me/arconic-internship-program Deadline to Apply: Wednesday, January 23, 2019